-Caffrey received her BA in Studio Arts from Bard College where her thesis performance, The Anxiety of Being Wrong, gained numerous honors including the John Bard Prize in the arts.
-She has been an artist in residence at ArtFarm Nebraska and the Olana State Historic Site in Hudson, NY, as well as a work-study fellow at Penland School of Crafts.
-Her visual work has been exhibited internationally in Milan and Kyoto, and her performances have been shown at the Gowanus Ballroom in Brooklyn, The Mortuary Los Angeles, and The Bootleg Theatre.
-Caffrey has also appeared in productions by Redwing Blackbird Theatre; Roxanne Steinberg, Oguri, and Carmine Escobar; Lucie Vitková; and Cody Putman.
-She writes for and about artists, including the recently published monograph on Erin Morrison (The Contemporary Art Digest, 2019).
-Caffrey has assisted a variety of artist’s studios including those of Judy Pfaff and Mark Grotjahn.
-Currently based in Los Angeles, she also performs musically with Borey Shin under the name Borey & Essyre.
+Caffrey received their BA in Studio Arts from Bard College where their thesis performance, The Anxiety of Being Wrong, gained numerous honors including the John Bard Prize in the arts.
+She has been an artist-in-residence at ArtFarm Nebraska and Olana State Historic Site in Hudson, NY.
+Her drawing and print work has been exhibited internationally in Milan and Kyoto, and their performances have premiered at the Gowanus Ballroom in Brooklyn, The Mortuary Los Angeles, and The Bootleg Theater in Los Angeles.